F4llenPotAto/hello-world/README.md

 # hello-world

-Testing how to use GitHub
+Hello to future self.
+This was dedicated to figuring out how to use GitHub.
+RIP